till213/ModernCPP/BUILD.md

 * The binaries will be in the _build/bin_ subdirectory
 * The provided Makefile will simply trigger the build by invoking cmake in the created _build_ subdirectory

+## Windows

+The easiest method for me is to simply install Qt + Qt Creator ([download](https://www.qt.io/download)) which comes with all required compilers (MinGW + gcc) and tools (cmake + ninja).
+Next:

+* Open Qt Creator
+* "File/Open file or project...", select the CMakeLists.txt
+* Hit CTRL + B ("build")

+Note that compiling with Qt Creator is pure convencience, as the example code has no dependency on Qt whatsoever.
+In fact, any other environment which provides cmake (make is optional) and a C++17 compiler on Windows will do.

 ## Compiler Warnings

 Note that certain compiler warnings are deliberate, specifically those which illustrate the use